thefrontside/effection/README.md

 ## Context

 Every operation takes place within an execution context.
-To create the very first context, use the `spawn` function and pass it a generator.
+To create the very first context, use the `main` function and pass it a generator.
 This example waits for 1 second, then prints out "hello world" to the console.